Tap-Payments/Card-Flutter/README.md

 >     Tokens are useful for recurring payments, as they allow you to charge a customer's card without storing their actual card details.
 > -   **Convenience**
 >     Tokens simplify payment processing, as you only need to deal with tokens instead of card numbers.
+1. Declare a boolean variable in your stateful widget
+2. This variable will be passed to the TapCardViewWidget while initialisation as below.
+3. Whenever you need, change it to true to trigger the tokenization status in the TapcardViewWidget.

 ```dart
 /// In this example, we will assume that you want to generate the token, once the user fills in correct and valid card data
 TapCardViewWidget(